im-lunex/im-lunex/README.md

 int main() {
     // 💻 Linux enthusiast and minimal aesthetic seeker
     // ⚔️ Competitive Programming in C++ for speed and precision
-    // ⚙️ Customizing the operating system, one configuration file at a time std::cout << "Starting the low-level journey..." << std::endl;
+    // ⚙️ Customizing the WM
+    std::cout << "Starting the low-level journey..." << std::endl;
     return 0;
 }